0xC4aE1e5/bapp/README.md

 ## Create a bapp file

-Just do this in JSON:
+Just do this in JSON or use bappstudio (link is at top of README):

 ```json
 {